markrad/CertServer/README.md

 ## Justification
 Typically, my job will require me to generate certificates for various purposes, self-signed certificate authorities, intermediates, and leaf certificates.
 Many of these are for X.509 authentication on test systems, as in, I don't care if you break into it because there is nothing useful.

-The problem I would run into was tracking where these various certificates over a multitude of different desktops and, often I would end up using OpenSSL to regenerate them.
+The problem I would run into was tracking various certificates over a multitude of different machines for different purposes.
+Often I would end up using OpenSSL to regenerate them.
 I don't know about you, but I have to look up the OpenSSL arguments every time I need to do this.
 ## Usage
-My solution to this was this simple website.
-One can create a root certifcate, from that create a chain of intermediate certifcates, and finally a leaf certificate.
-Once they have all been created, one can download the leaf certificate's private key and the full certificate chain from the leaf up.
+My solution to this is this simple web application.
+You can create a root certifcate, from that create a chain of intermediate certifcates, and finally a leaf certificate.
+Once they have all been created, you can download the leaf certificate's private key and the full certificate chain from the leaf up.

-In my case, these certificates are typically used for X.509 authentication with Azure Device Provisioning Service and Azure IoT hub.
+In my case, these certificates are typically used for X.509 authentication with an Azure Device Provisioning Service or an Azure IoT hub.
 These have been tested and work as expected.
-Also tested is generating a root and intermediate for use in an nested IoT Edge parent/child relationship.
+Also tested is generating a root and intermediate for use in an nested IoT Edge parent/child relationships.
 These also replace the Edge quick start certificates too.

 You can also generate a root and a leaf and use it for protecting a website with TLS.
 The common name will need to match the fully qualified domain name of the server for this to work.
 Subject alternative names can also be added by IP or alternative DNS name.